phyver/GameShell/doc/faq.md

 Q. What shells are supported by GameShell?

-A. Currently, we only support bash.
-Some preliminary testing indicates porting it to zsh is probably easy.
-Tell us if you really want that feature.
+A. Currently, we only support bash and zsh.
+By default, GameShell uses the value of the `SHELL` environment variable to decide which one to choose.
+If this variable is neither `zsh` nor `bash`, GameShell defaults to using bash.

+You can force bash with option `-B` and zsh with option `-Z`.

+Using zsh is still a new addition, so don't hesitate to give us feedback.

 -----------------------------